 Small businesses are important to the economic and social fabric of our society, and we all play a part in their survival.

 Competition from chain stores, skyrocketing retail leases, and struggles to secure funding or manage cash flow all contribute to well-known small-business failure rates.
-But small businesses are important to the economic and social fabric of our society, and we all play a part in their survival.
+But small businesses are important to the economic and social fabric of our society.
+Here’s why it’s important to support them.

 The spread of the global pandemic has undoubtedly affected the economy.
 We cannot stop this, but we can make a choice with our dollars to help local economies stay afloat and give small businesses a fighting chance to rebound when we emerge from our homes.

-Growing companies—some that started in garages or coffee shops—foster eco-systems that enable other small businesses to thrive in their wake.
-Entrepreneurship inspires and facilitates more entrepreneurship—think online curators like Moorea Seal, who amplifies over 100 even smaller brands, bringing their products to new audiences.
+Growing companies, some that started in garages or coffee shops, foster eco-systems that enable other small businesses to thrive in their wake.
+Entrepreneurship inspires and facilitates more entrepreneurship—think online curators, who amplify even more small brands, bringing their products to new audiences.

 In terms of local businesses, the impact is even more obvious.
 When you shop local, your dollars stay in the community and help local development.
 This is called the multiplier effect.
 For example, a restaurant buying ingredients from local producers uses a local insurance broker and hires a local design firm, building symbiotic relationships that help the whole business community prosper.

 Small businesses, especially in the case of retail stores, are often major contributors to the heart of a community.
 “Main Street” becomes a hub of activity, where stores, business associations, and local government work collectively to create and preserve the character of their town or neighbourhood.
 A deliberate focus on supporting local business helps drive up the appeal of the shopping area and attracts tourism dollars into the community.
 The effect has a positive impact on adjacent hotels, attractions, and tours.